 Four mysteries on the slopes of San Bartolo

 Nature, history, mystery, sea and archeology: these are ingredients that magically merge to create an unusual weekend to discover breathtaking places and fascinating legends.
 You are ready?
-You just have to take the panoramic route that leads from Pesaro to Gabicce Monte, zigzagging among the lush nature of Monte San Bartolo, and leave with us!
+You just have to take the panoramic route that leads from Gabicce Mare to Pesaro, zigzagging among the lush nature of Monte San Bartolo, and leave with us!

 Step 1: Valbruna or “the Atlantis of the Adriatic”